veyW/PonomarovaLab/index.md

 {% capture text %}

-Our people is our biggest asset.
+Our people are our biggest asset.

 {%
   include button.html